smithpatel167/CoastPulse-AI/README.md

 **Agents League Hackathon**

-Built using:

-* Azure AI Foundry
-* Streamlit
-* Open-Meteo APIs
-* OpenStreetMap Ecosystem
+Built using Azure AI Foundry, Streamlit, Open-Meteo APIs, and the OpenStreetMap ecosystem.

 ---